raphaelramosds/raphaelramosds/README.md

 ### 3. A little but strong sentence :heart:

-Both sentences below are into Little prince's (Saint Exupèry) book.
+Both sentences below are into Little Prince's book (Saint Exupèry).

 > It's only with the heart that one can see rightly; what is essential is invisible to the eyes